zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/Essay types/Opinion essays.md

 **Example question**:
-*ome people believe that unpaid community service should be compulsory in high school programmes (for example, working for a charity, improving the neighbourhood or teaching sports to younger children).*
+*Some people believe that unpaid community service should be compulsory in high school programs (for example, working for a charity, improving the neighborhood or teaching sports to younger children).*

 *Do you agree or disagree?*